knoxa/knoxa.github.io/dialogue.md

 We will use this [Baleen OWL](https://github.com/dstl/baleen/blob/master/baleen-rdf/src/test/resources/uk/gov/dstl/baleen/consumers/file/documentRelationsAsLinks.rdf) for the results of NLP.

 NLP dialogues have a context.
 Where the dialgoue is about the information in a document, the scope of the arguments is a document.
 This is made explicit in the Baleen OWL, but not in the text arguments generated.
 We collect these arguments in a named graph.
-There is an implied "In document X," clause in each arguments.
+There is an implied "In document X," clause in each argument.

 ### URI